BentBrains/QRCodes/README.md

+# QRCodeAX
+QRCodeAX is an ActiveX Object for generating QR Codes in Windows Enviroment.
+It is based on yas78/QRCodeLibVBA.

+Follows the Google translated README.md from yas78/QRCodeLibVBA

 # QRCodeLibVBA
 QRCodeLibVBA is a QR code generation library written in Excel VBA.
 Generate model 2 code symbols based on JIS X 0510.